ainfinum/Traffic-Sign-Classifier/README.md

 ### 1. Preprocessing the image data

-As clearly visible from the data distribution bar chart, but there is a huge variability of the distribution between class instances within the dataset, some classes have less than 250 images but some have 2000 images.
+As clearly visible from the data distribution bar chart, there is a huge variability of the distribution between class instances within the dataset, some classes have less than 250 images and some have 2000 images.
-I decided to generated additional images using CV library image transformation methods to equalize them.
+I decided to generate additional images using CV library image transformation methods to equalize them.
 After applying rotation (random angle from -15 to +15 degrees) and image shifting (+-3 pixels) I got the following data set:

-* Total images in new training examples = 60503
+* Number of training examples = 60503
 * Average images per class = 1407
 * Classes: 43